Fiona and Declan shippers unite!

 While I was watching the movie, I was led to believe that Fiona was a villainous character who was only around to cause trouble for others, but after reading more I now believe that she’s just a little rough around the edges sometimes, but that she’s just as much a character as anyone else.

 Of course I immediately became hyper-empathetic with her and distanced myself from Holly J because that’s what I tend to do (with the sisters and for some reason with the evil girls who never get what they want, or really with anyone who never gets what they want), but all the same, I think Fiona really pulls on the heartstrings sometimes.
-I can only compare her to Blair on GG.
-I only felt bad for Blair when it came to Chuck, and I think I only feel bad for Fiona when it comes to Declan.
-These men make these evil women human.

 So, apparently the incest vibe had been present all season, although not necessarily building.
 In fact, episode one introduced them as rather co-dependent and very, very close, but I’m not sure there was a lot of development, mostly just background.
 Declan is quoted as saying something in the general vicinity of “When you’re not happy, I’m not happy.”
 Awwww!